aaronamran/Virtualised-Internal-Network-Segmentation-with-VLANs-Using-Alpine-Linux/README.md

   ```

 - Test the allowed inter-VLAN rules.
-From IT, SSH to HR (if SSH server is installed)
+From IT, SSH to HR (if SSH server on HR is installed)
   ```
   ssh hr_department@192.168.10.2
   ```

-- From Finance, RDP to IT (if RDP server is installed)
+- From Finance, RDP to IT (if RDP server on IT is installed)
   ```
   rdesktop 192.168.20.2
   ```